swarmpit/swarmpit/CONTRIBUTING.md

 Swarmpit is almost entirely written in Clojure, this allows seamless transition between frontend and backend development.

-Backend part of application runs in JVM and frontend utilizes React with [RUM](https://github.com/tonsky/rum).
+Backend part of application runs in JVM and frontend utilizes custom React & [MaterialUI](http://www.material-ui.com/) components with [RUM](https://github.com/tonsky/rum).
 Persistent data are stored in CouchDB.
 Docker is connected via a socket.

 [Leiningen](https://leiningen.org) manages project definition and its dependencies.
 [Figwheel](https://github.com/bhauman/lein-figwheel) is used for frontend hot-reloading.